Glossary

 DCA

 Dollar-Cost Averaging.
-A trading strategy that splits a large buy or sell into multiple smaller orders executed at regular intervals or price levels.
-DCA orders in Balchemy are represented as recurring sub-orders (dca_leg_index) tracked under a parent order document.
-See also: Order Lifecycle, Solana Trading.
+A trading strategy that splits a buy or sell into smaller orders over time or conditions.
+See also: Order Lifecycle.

 Discovery